 In my generation, it was usually pretty easy to spot a P&G marketer.
-They are the type that has “the” answer.
+They are the type of marketer who had “the” answer.
 The “P&G way” used to be: find something (almost anything) that you’re better at than your competitor and then make the most of it, by showing a side-by-side demonstration, naming the “next leading brand” and quite possibly add some blue liquid to the TV ad.
-P&G managed to exploit this execution through most of the 1970s and 1980s.
-Don’t get me wrong: I’ve always respected P&G for what it is.
+P&G exploited this execution through most of the 1970s and 1980s.
+Don’t get me wrong: I have always respected P&G for what it is.
 They did a good job for decades using that same trusted formula.
-They just stuck to the same formula a bit too long, and it caught up to them by the mid-to-late 1990s.
+They just stuck to the same formula a bit too long, and it caught up to them by the late 1990s.

-But by 2000, the P&G formula seemed worn out they suddenly appeared to hit a brick wall.
+By 2000, the P&G formula seemed worn out and they suddenly appeared to hit a brick wall.
 Growth dried up, several key brands lost their leadership of the market to rivals, and new product launches proved disappointing or even to be downright failures.
 Competitor products had caught up, and in some cases surpassed them.
-Colgate was beating Crest, Listerine was beating Scope, Finish was beating Cascade, Dove was beating Ivory and others were catching up or passing the trusted P&G brands., the stock price fell dramatically from $120 to $85 almost over night.
-A consumer driven brand mainly has 3 weapons: 1) new products 2) communication and 3) go-to-market execution through retailers.
-P&G stepped up on innovation and even acquisition to bolster the product roster.
-And they have made a dramatic change in how they communicate with their consumers,.
-They also found that the same Advertising formula wasn’t working anymore.
+Colgate was beating Crest, Listerine was beating Scope, Finish was beating Cascade, Dove was beating Ivory and others were catching up or passing the trusted P&G brands, the stock price fell dramatically from $120 to $85 almost overnight.

 Strategically, brands really have four choices: